Court strikes down challenge by Choctaw Nation couple to be exempt from state income tax

 The Oklahoma Tax Commission declined to comment on the ruling.
 An attorney for the Meashintubbys could not be reached for comment.

-The ruling came in the case of Jimcy McGirt, a Seminole Nation man whose state child sexual assault convictions and judgments were thrown out based on his claims that the state of Oklahoma did not have jurisdiction to charge him because the Muscogee Nation reservation, where the crimes were committed, had never been disestablished.
+The ruling came in the case of Jimcy McGirt, a Seminole Nation man whose state child sexual assault convictions and judgments were thrown out based on his claims that the state of Oklahoma did not have jurisdiction to charge him because the Muscogee Nation reservation, where the crimes were committed, still existed.

 McGirt was subsequently tried and convicted of child sex crimes in federal court, which had legal jurisdiction over him.